BrianPea573/Analogue-Analog-Clock-Display-using-a-GC9A01-display-attached-to-an-ESP32-plus-sound/README.md

 |           |           |       |         | SPK1      | Input 1 | 8 ohm 1 watt cube speaker works well
 |           |           |       |         | SPK2      | Input 2 |

+## Known Limitations
+Although the code has been designed to handle interruptions to power to either or both of the Arduino and ESP323 boards, there is a known problem with Arduino resets.
+The board is reset when the Arduino IDE opens the serial port, or by opening the serial monitor.
+Opening the serial port from the USB host PC or even by reconnecting 5V power often resets the board, but not always.
+If the serial ports do not open normally, the Reset button on the board will reset the board.